Egg, Ovarian Tissue, Embryo, and Sperm Freezing

 Freezing Eggs or Embryos by the Vitrification Process

 Video of Dr. Silber discussing Egg and Ovary Banking to Preserve Fertility

 Of course, it is not quite as simple as it might sound.
-Such high concentrations of antifreeze, in a few minutes, could be toxic to cells.
-Therefore, the embryos (or eggs) must first be placed in lower concentrations of antifreeze (and sucrose to draw some water out), and then left in high concentrations only for less than a minute before instantaneous freezing.
-Then when the time comes to thaw the embryo, it must be instantaneously warmed, immediately taken out of the high concentration of antifreeze, and then placed into a solution with lower concentration, in order to avoid antifreeze toxicity.
+Such high concentrations of antifreeze, in a few minutes, could be toxic to cells due to osmotic shifts.
+Therefore, the embryos (or eggs) must first be placed in lower concentrations of antifreeze (and sucrose to draw some water out) and then left in high concentrations only for less than a minute before instantaneous freezing.
+Then when the time comes to thaw the embryo, it must be instantaneously warmed, immediately taken out of the high concentration of antifreeze, and then placed into a solution with a lower concentration, in order to avoid antifreeze osmotic toxicity.
 This requires more skill than conventional freezing, but it is faster, cheaper, and most importantly, avoids almost all freezing damage to either eggs or embryos.
-Such a reliable method of embryo freezing gives the IVF program much greater ability to avoid dangerous multiple pregnancy, and makes scheduling for procedures like egg donation simpler for the patient.
+Such a reliable method of embryo freezing gives the IVF program much greater ability to avoid dangerous multiple pregnancies, and makes scheduling for procedures like egg donation simpler for the patient.